RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 New spells:
 * Aya, Remi and Utsuho now have "wings".
 While active (View/active mutations key), it enables them to fly over ledges and open spaces, consuming stamina until they're tired enough
 * Sakuya has a new spell, "Maid's secret", which is a toggle-able aura that increases her movement speed and stamina regeneration as long as she is focused.
 Becoming tired or hostiles getting close automatically toggle it off
+* Tenko has a new spell, "Summon: Floating Keystone", which creates a… floating keystone that she can ride
 * Udonge's Wavelength manipulation spells were changed into "auras", toggled ON or OFF by casting each spell.
 Additionally, there's a new wavelength manipulation: Mental fortitude, which renders her immune to mental debuffs as long as it's active

 New weather:
 * Scarlet mist and fog.
 Should happen randomly, and reduce sun intensity
 * (WIP) Night parade and Silence hour: random events

 Other changes:
 * Mokou is now immune to smoke
-* Lunar weapons were changed (again), now automatically regen ammo over time, and can't be unloaded or reloaded
+* Lunar weapons were changed (again): now automatically regen ammo over time, and can't be unloaded or reloaded
 * Increased youkai presence around the region, and fixed the spawn chance (it was either too low or too high)
+* Tweaked several spell values

 Fixes and minor changes: